eclipse/cloe/docs/index.rst

 a traffic jam pilot).

-For long-term development, the current strategy is to enable Cloe to be used for massively scaled continuous-testing and evaluation with a multitude of scenarios.
+For long-term development, the current strategy is to enable Cloe to be used for scaled continuous-testing and evaluation with a multitude of scenarios.
 Additionally, Cloe aims to simplify orchestration of simulation suites.

+See the repository at `GitHub`_.

 .. rubric:: Requirements